course-details-portlet

 • Timber components and timber structural systems

-• Design of cross-sections and stability of one-dimensional timber components (solid timber, glued-laminated timber, laminated veneer lumber)
+• Design of cross-sections and stability of timber components

-• Principles for structural analysis of timber structures
+• Main principles for structural analysis of timber structures

 Learning outcome

 Timber Structures 1 is the first of the two courses within design of timber structures.
-The course provides the basis for analysis of timber structures consisting of one-dimensional elements and for the structural design of linear timber components and connections according to Eurocode 5.
+The course covers basic topics related to the structural analysis and design of timber components according to Eurocode 5.
 Together with TKT4212 Timber Structures 2, the course offers a rather comprehensive basis in the analysis and design of timber structures.

 Timber Structures 1 has the following learning objectives: